 Admins and users with Owner permissions can choose to grant or revoke delete and move permission for a folder.
 The fixed folder setting allows Admins and folder owners to prevent users with full permissions from moving, deleting, or renaming the folder.

 These folder setting can be found under the Options tab of the Details & Options dialog box.

-Turning this setting on enables admins to empower their users while simultaneously protecting against accidental deletions of important content.
+Turning this setting on enables Admins to empower their users while simultaneously protecting against accidental deletions of valuable content.